tensorpack/tensorpack/docs/tutorial/inference.md

 You can just use `tf.train.Saver` for all the work.
 Alternatively, use tensorpack's `get_model_loader(path).init(tf.get_default_session())`

-Now, you've already built a graph for inference, and the checkpoint is loaded.
+Now, you've already built a graph for inference, and the checkpoint is also loaded.
 You may now:

 1. use `sess.run` to do inference
-2. save the grpah to some formats for further processing
+2. save the graph to some formats for further processing
 3. apply graph transformation for efficient inference

 These steps are unrelated to tensorpack, and you'll need to learn TensorFlow and